tkgregory/version-catalog-with-spring-boot/README.md

 Note that:

-* we don't use `io.spring.dependency-management` plugin, but instead apply `spring-boot-dependencies` platform (a.k.a.
-BOM)
+* we don't use `io.spring.dependency-management` plugin, but instead apply `spring-boot-dependencies` platform/BOM via `SpringBootPlugin.BOM_COORDINATES`
 * Spring Boot dependencies are defined in *setings.gradle.kts*.
 Can instead use *gradle/libs.versions.toml* as per [the docs](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml).
 * Spring Boot version is duplicated for dependencies *and* plugin due to [IntelliJ IDEA bug](https://youtrack.jetbrains.com/issue/KT-49161) which shows plugin reference to version catalog as error